-Authorised officer shall mean any officer within the Council authorised by the Council's scheme of delegations
+Authorised officer shall mean any officer within the Council authorised by the Council's scheme of delegations as set out in the Council's Constitution.

 The Council shall mean Three Rivers District Council.

 Hirer shall mean any person or persons who from time-to-time hires or books the vehicle.